thisminute/cui-tools/README.md

 a {}
 ```

-But to make all elements of class "a" green when any of them are clicked, we need variables:
+But to make ALL elements of class "a" turn green when any one of them is clicked, we need variables:

 ```cui
 $color: "red";